csev/dj4e/assn/dj4e_install3.md

 ---------------------------

-Once you have created your PYAW account, start a `bash` shell and set up a virtual environment with Python 3.x and Django 4.
+Once you have created your PYAW account, start a `bash` shell and set up a virtual environment with Python 3.x and Django 3.

-    mkvirtualenv django4 --python=/usr/bin/python3.9
+    mkvirtualenv django3 --python=/usr/bin/python3.8
-    pip install django==4.0.7 ## this may take a couple of minutes
+    pip install django==3.2.5 ## this may take a couple of minutes

 Note if you exit and re-start a new shell on PythonAnywhere - you need the following command to get back into your virtual environment in the new bash shell.

-    workon django4
+    workon django3

-Lets make sure that your django was installed successfully and you are running the rght version of Python with the following commands:
+Lets make sure that your django was installed successfully with the following command:

-    python --version
-    # This should show something like Python 3.9.5
     python -m django --version
-    # This should show something like 4.0.7
+    # This should show something like 3.2.5

 Installing the Sample Code for DJ4E
 -----------------------------------